Dangal (2016 film): Casting

 In March 2015, Taapsee Pannu, Deeksha Seth and Akshara Haasan were being considered for the roles of Khan's on-screen daughters.
 In April, Shaikh and Malhotra were cast as the daughters, who hailed from the Jat community of Balali village of Bhiwani, Haryana.
 Geeta Phogat had participated in the London Olympics in 2012, while Babita had won the gold medal in the 2014 Commonwealth Games in Glasgow.
 In June 2015, Wasim and Bhatnagar were roped in as child actors for the film.
 Khurana was also cast in the film, making his debut after a career as a VJ.
 Mukesh Chhabra served as the casting director, with Vikram Singh being recruited to play the role of the villain.
 Khan's nephew Pablo, who is the son of Mansoor Khan, was the film's assistant director.
 Mallika Sherawat auditioned for a role.
+Mrunal thakur also auditioned however she opted out citing scheduling conflicts.
 In August 2015, Rajkumar Rao, who previously worked with Khan in Talaash, was approached for an important role.
 After auditioning 70 actresses for the role, Tanwar was brought on as Daya Kaur, the wife of Mahavir Singh Phogat.
 Ananya was chosen to play Sangita, the youngest daughter of Mahavir Phogat.
 In October 2015, Vivan Bhatena, who appeared in a key role in Talaash, was selected to play a supporting role in the film.
 In an interview in January 2017, Rao stated that if Khan had declined the role, the only other choices would have been Mohanlal and Kamal Haasan.

 For the film's Tamil language dub, Khan initially approached Rajinikanth to voice his role.
 Despite Rajinikanth enjoying the film, they both eventually decided against it, as they found Rajinikanth's voice to be too recognizable to go along with Khan's appearance.